Zum Inhalt springen

 Phase 4: Production Operations and Scaling (Ongoing)

-Gradual rollout: start with one product category, then expand.
-Monitor confidence scores, error rates, and savings.
-Feedback loop with the procurement team.
+Start with one product category, then expand gradually.
+Monitor confidence scores, error rates, and savings on an ongoing basis.
+Regular feedback loops with the procurement team ensure the automation reflects actual day-to-day workflows.

 FAQ: AI Automation in Procurement